 This course is an overview of computer concepts, including hardware, operating systems, binary numbers, and programming logic.
-This course is offered for STEM majors.
-Non-STEM majors should enroll in CSC 131.
+This course is offered for STEM and Cybersecurity majors/minors; others should enroll in CSC 131.

 CSC 133 Digital Logic

 This is a study of basic concepts of the binary system, logic gates, combination logic, memory elements, sequential logic, processors and control logic design.
 Prerequisite: CSC 132.